vpsfreecz/mineradmin/minerd/README.md

  - `START <id> <cmd> [args...]` - start a process identified by `id`
  - `STOP <id>` - stop process identified by `id`
  - `LIST` - list active processes
+ - `ATTACH <id>` - switch into interactive mode, where the client can send data to running program's stdin and receives data from stdout/stderr.
+When in this mode, the following commands are available:
+   - `W <data in base64>` to send data to the program
+   - `S <width> <height>` to set the program's pty dimensions (cols and rows)
+   - `Q` to leave the interactive mode